CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/route.md

 ## Storage

-The Route Function retrieves messages from the pdhprodstorageaccount Azure Storage Account.
-Within that storage account there is a Blob Container named reports containing folders for use by the Universal Pipeline.
-The Convert Function places all messages into the route folder for retrieval by the Route Function.
-Those messages that match a receiver's filtering will then be placed in the translate folder for future retrieval by the Translate Function.
-Messages within the route folder are saved to sub-folders equaling the name of the sender.
+The `Route Function` retrieves messages from the `pdhprodstorageaccount` Azure Storage Account.
+Within that storage account there is a blob container named `reports` containing folders for use by the Universal Pipeline.
+The `Convert Function` places all messages into the route folder for retrieval by the `Route Function`.
+Those messages that match a receiver's filtering will then be placed in the `translate` folder for future retrieval by the `Translate Function`.
+Messages within the `route` folder are saved to sub-folders equaling the name of the sender.

 ## Filter Reversal